-- Excessive and/or extreme jewelry, such as chains or spikes, are not allowed. - No visible body piercings, other than earrings, are allowed. - Extreme and/or excessive make-up is not allowed. - Visible tattoos are not allowed. - Great Valley Academy does not have a hair length requirement but it is important that students are able to make eye contact, so hair must not cover the eyes. - Clothing should be free of rips and tears or reasonably mended. - Clothing should be kept clean without excessive stains and discoloration.
+- Excessive and/or extreme jewelry, such as chains or spikes, are not allowed. - Ear and facial piercings are allowed to the extent that they do not cause a distraction or create a safety concern for the student or others.
+Body piercings may not be visible. - Extreme and/or excessive make-up is not allowed. - Visible tattoos are not allowed. - Great Valley Academy does not have a hair length requirement but it is important that students are able to make eye contact, so hair must not cover the eyes. - Clothing should be free of rips and tears or reasonably mended. - Clothing should be kept clean without excessive stains and discoloration.